Welcome to my trip report on Singapore Airlines Boeing 747 farewell flights!

 When I reached there, the check-in counters were opened.

-Check-in was a breeze, staff was friendly and I was given this pass.
+Check-in was a breeze, the staff was friendly and I was given this pass.
 So I made my way to the gate B7 where the celebrations were to be held.
-Excitement was increasing as I made my way to the gate.
+The excitement was increasing as I made my way to the gate.

 Once inside, I took the chance to take as many photos as possible before the crowds come.
 Always like to be early especially when it comes to flying.
 Looking at the beautiful Boeing 747-400, always make me smile.
 There is something about this aircraft that makes it different from the others.